Felipe Drugovich

-Felipe Drugovich Roncato (born 23 May 2000) is a Brazilian racing driver who last competed in the FIA Formula 2 Championship with MP Motorsport.
-He is the 2018 Euroformula Open champion and the 2022 Formula 2 champion, as well as the current test and reserve driver for Aston Martin and McLaren in Formula 1.
+Felipe Drugovich Roncato (born 23 May 2000) is a Brazilian racing driver who is set to compete in Formula E for Andretti.

+Drugovich is the 2018 Euroformula Open champion and the 2022 Formula 2 champion.
+He previously competed in the IMSA SportsCar Championship for Cadillac Whelen.

 Junior career

 Karting

-Born in Maringá, Drugovich competed in numerous karting championships across Brazil and Europe, taking major championship victories.
+Born in Maringá, in Southern Brazil, Drugovich competed in numerous karting championships across Brazil and Europe, taking major championship victories.

 Lower formulae

 ADAC Formula 4

 Drugovich made his single-seaters debut in 2016, joining Neuhauser Racing in ADAC Formula 4.
 He achieved his first and only podium of the season in third place at the Zandvoort round.
 He ended the season finished fourth in the rookie standings and twelfth overall, with 79.5 points.
 The following season, Drugovich switched to Van Amersfoort Racing, and also made his debut in Italian F4 with the team.
 Drugovich claimed seven wins — the most of any driver throughout the season.
 Ultimately, he finished 3rd in the standings with 236.5 points, missing out by nine points to champion Jüri Vips as a technical issue in the final round at the Hockenheimring potentially costing Drugovich the title.